Alcohol Meant Loss of Liberty

 I had my arraignment and had to plead not guilty in order to get a trial date.
 Go figure...our legal system.
 Then, at pre-trial, the lawyer I had representing me spoke with the prosecutor and made his recommendation.
 I wanted to pay for my mistakes and willingly pleaded guilty.
 My sentence was 15 days in jail, a 3 year suspension of my drivers’ license, $1200 in fines plus court cost and 3 years of probation.
 If I found a job, I would have to petition the court for limited driving privileges to work and pay for the monitoring device that would require me to blow into the mouthpiece and be sober for the car to start.
 Then, during my drive, I'd have to repeat the process all over again to keep the car running.
 I'd also have to pay $100 to get the BMV to authorize the removal of the “boot” that has been place on my car so that it cannot be operated.
 And I'm not even going to talk about the higher costs of the mandated insurance.
 So, alcoholism is a very expensive disease in terms of money, yet it proved more costly than I could have ever imagined in the damage and pain I caused my family.

 I will forever remember being before the judge and hearing him tell me; "You are about to lose some liberty Mr. Ratajczak."
 I had never been in jail, but somehow, 15 days seemed a small price to pay for the danger that I had become.
-I will surprise some of you by saying that I wish the laws were more severe against drunk driving.
+I will surprise some of you by saying that I wish the laws were harder against drunk driving.
 I had lost the privilege of driving.
-The costs in fines, boot release, higher insurance rates and eventual license reinstatement are not at all affordable since I had also lost my job.
-But, I am the one that brought all this on, so I was eager to accept and follow out any and all penalties and punishments.
+The costs in fines, boot release, higher insurance rates and eventual license reinstatement were not at all affordable since I had also lost my job.
+My only regret was that my family also were made to suffer.